-An annual District level ELPAC Parent Night will be held to review the ELPAC test and deconstruct the ELPAC student performance reports.
+An annual site level ELPAC Parent Night will be held to review the ELPAC test and deconstruct the ELPAC student performance reports for the Inital and Summative ELPAC reports.

-- The ELD Committee & EL Coach will create and provide suggestions for what parents can do to support their children at home with their continued language development. - Additional District level parent workshops related to student's ELPAC data reports and strategies for supporting EL students at home will be offered. - Family Engagement Coach - will identify opportunities for parents to increase their own English Language development skills through the offering of parent workshops. - Plan and coordinate family education programs and classes on campus utilizing in-house or community organizations. - Engage in establishing community partnerships to build and develop partnerships and resources to provide tiered level student academic and emotional support services to families and students. - Support partnership activities between families and staff including family forums, Open House, celebrations and special events. - Evaluate and monitor programs providing services based on identified needs. - Travel to various locations to visit homes to discuss and interpret education programs of the school. - Evaluate and monitor parent and family programs providing services based on identified organizational needs. - Open Doors/Abriendo Puertas is a series of 10 Parent workshops designed to build family leadership skills and knowledge to promote family well-being and positive education outcomes for children.
-This workshop series will be scheduled throughout the

-2020-2021 school year.
-These sessions will be provided as mini-zoom classes in Spanish and materials and supplies will be provided to all parents so they can actively engage in each session.

-- Begins with an Introductory Session to invite all parents and introduce and give parents more context on the new program. - Session 1: I Am My Child's First Teacher; Our Home, My Child's First School. - Session 2: My Child's Growth and Development - Session 3: The Power of Words - Session 4: Healthy Body/ Heathy Mind Part I - Session 5: Healthy Body.
-Healthy Mind Part 2 - Session 6: My Child, Media and Technology - Session 7: Count with Me - Session 8: Let's Get Ready for School - Session 9: Champions for Our Children's Future - Session 10: Yes, We Can!
+- The ELD Committee, Admin Team and Leadership Team, will create and provide suggestions for what parents can do to support their children at home with their continued language development. - Additional District level parent workshops related to student's ELPAC data reports and strategies for supporting EL students at home will be offered. - Family Engagement Coach: - Identifies opportunities for parents to increase their own English Language development skills through the offering of parent workshops through our partnership with LAUSD. - Provides ongoing workshops to support families to gain access to and navigate the curricular platforms i.e. Powerschool & Summit Learning. - Plans and coordinates family education programs and classes on campus utilizing in-house or community organizations. - Engage in establishing community partnerships to build and develop partnerships and resources to provide tiered level student academic and emotional support services to families and students i.e. - City of Angels & Abriendo Puertas, Collaboration with sister school ACES & In House SEL support. - Supports partnership activities between families and staff including family forums, Open House, celebrations and special events. - Evaluates and monitors programs providing services based on identified needs. - Travels to various locations to visit homes to discuss and interpret education programs of the school. - Evaluates and monitors parent and family programs providing services based on identified organizational needs. - Open Doors/Abriendo Puertas is a series of 11 Parent workshops designed to build family leadership skills and knowledge to promote family well-being and positive education outcomes for children.
+This workshop series will be scheduled throughout Jan.-May 2023 school year.
+These sessions will be provided as mini-zoom classes in Spanish and materials and supplies will be provided to all parents so they can actively engage in each session. - Session 1: Introduction to invite all parents and introduce and give parents more context on the new program. - Session 2: I Am My Child's First Teacher; Our Home, My Child's First School. - Session 3: My Child's Growth and Development - Session 4: The Power of Words - Session 5: Healthy Body/ Heathy Mind Part I - Session 6: Healthy Body.
+Healthy Mind Part 2 - Session 7: My Child, Media and Technology - Session 8: Count with Me - Session 9: Let's Get Ready for School - Session 10: Champions for Our Children's Future - Session 11: Yes, We Can!
 Graduation

-TAS with the help of the Family Engagement Coordinator and EL Coach will create a cohesive parent engagement plan to provide targeted workshops that will be offered virtually and/or on campus learning.
+TAS with the help of the Family Engagement Coordinator will create a cohesive parent engagement plan to provide targeted workshops that will be offered virtually and/or on campus learning.

-They will be designed to build parent's awareness and understanding of the multiple instructional and curricular, grade performance platforms used to accelerated learning so that they can monitor and track their child's attendance and project completion and academic performance on a regular basis i.e. Poweschool, Google Classroom, Summit Learning, Senderos (Vista)
+- Surveys are created and sent to families via REMIND along with ROBO calls to get parent input and suggestions regarding workshop topics.
+Parents feedback is solicited during ELAC/DELAC/ELPAC Committee meetings and monthly TAS Coffee with the Principal events - They various events and forums are designed to build parent's awareness and understanding of the multiple instructional and curricular, grade performance platforms used to accelerated learning, so that they can monitor and track their child's attendance and project completion and academic performance on a regular basis i.e. Powerschool, Google Classroom, Summit Learning, Senderos (Vista), LANGUAGE!
+Live for ELD instruction. - TAS Parent Meetings are provided with simultaneous translation, recorded and posted on our District website for future reference.